Asymptotically Calabi metrics and weak Fano manifolds: Compactification to weak Fano manifold

 Denote by $Z$ the image of $\overline{G}_k$.
 It follows from the Remmert-Stein theorem \cite[Chapter II.8, Theorem 8.7]{Demailly} that $Z$ is a complex analytic variety in a neighborhood of $F_k(\textbf{0}_L)\cong D$.
 Since $Z$ is topologically a manifold by Proposition \ref{p:2-3}, it follows that $Z$ is locally irreducible.
 Thus, by \cite[Chapter II.7, Corollary 7.13]{Demailly}, the normalization map $Z'\rightarrow Z$ is a homeomorphism.

 Denote by $D'$ the copy of $D$ in $Z'$.
-Notice that, in the proof of Proposition \ref{p:2-3}, the functions $\eta_1$ and $\eta_2$ can be viewed as local holomorphic functions on a neighborhood of a point $q\in D'$ in $Z'$.
-Moreover, they define a local topological embedding of $Z'$ into $\mathbb C^2$.
+Notice that, in the proof of Proposition \ref{p:2-3}, the functions $\eta_\alpha$ for $1 \leq \alpha \leq n$ can be viewed as local holomorphic functions on a neighborhood of a point $q\in D'$ in $Z'$.
+Moreover, they define a local topological embedding of $Z'$ into $\mathbb C^n$.
 So the inverse map is holomorphic, which implies that $Z'$ must be smooth near $D'$.
 Now we may glue $Z'$ to $X$ and obtain a smooth complex-analytic compactification of $X$, which we denote by $\overline X'$.
 By construction, $D'$ is a smooth divisor in $\overline{X}'$.